jngutteridge/hugo-jackgutts-blog/content/posts/006-the-process-of-hosting-a-blog.md

 ---
-title: "I'm in the process of hosting a blog"
+title: Hosting a blog in 2023
 date: 2023-04-26
-tags: ["Software development", "Writing"]
+tags:
-category: "General"
+  - Software development
+  - Writing
+categories:
+  - Software
-slug: "the-process-of-hosting-a-blog"
+slug: the-process-of-hosting-a-blog
 ---
 As a developer I’m fortunate to be able to host and code my own blog, but that isn’t what I wanted to do.
 Initially I launched this blog on WordPress.com.
 I assumed the benefits would be huge and I could get on with writing.